‘Stepping out of your comfort zone can be liberating and a bit of culture shock is always a great way to gain insight and understanding…’

 Get some background before you go.
 This will not only help you narrow down what to see and do, but also make you aware of anything to be mindful of.
 For example, are you visiting a mosque on your journey and do you need to be covered?
 Are there any events on when you’re there that you’d like to check out?
 Are there events on which might make it difficult for you to navigate the area?
 In addition, get some history on the location and it’s people.

-This can really help you have a sense of what to do (and often what NOT to do) when you’re there.
+This can really help you get a sense of what to do (and what NOT to do).
 There are fewer things more awkward than showing the soles of your feet when it’s frowned upon.
 Or being a scantily clad female when expectations are that you’ll be anything but.

 So, wherever you go and whatever you do, be prepared and immerse yourself in your surroundings.